 Hong Kong raises alert as Typhoon Roke approaches

-HONG KONG: Hong Kong was bracing on Sunday for Typhoon Roke with winds reaching 73 kmh (45 mph), forcing authorities to shut some services and events in the Asian financial hub, though the city's international airport continued operating as usual.
+HONG KONG: Hong Kong was bracing on Sunday (Jul 23) for Typhoon Roke with winds reaching 73kmh, forcing authorities to shut some services and events in the Asian financial hub, though the city's international airport continued operating as usual.

 The Hong Kong Observatory on Sunday morning raised its typhoon signal to 8, one of its highest warnings which rate typhoons up to 10, as Roke was expected to make landfall over the eastern part of the city.